-"becomes a candidate" means becomes a candidate for election under the Electoral Act 1992, section 88(3).15

-"election period" means the period starting when the person becomes a candidate and ending-

-15 Electoral Act 1992, section 88 (Announcement of nominations)

-- (a) if the person is elected-at the end of the day before the day of the poll at which the person is elected; or - (b) if the person is not elected-on the election of the candidate who is elected for the electoral district.
+- "becomes a candidate" means becomes a candidate for election under the Electoral Act 1992, section 88(3). - "election period" means the period starting when the person becomes a candidate and ending- - (a) if the person is elected-at the end of the day before the day of the poll at which the person is elected; or - (b) if the person is not elected-on the election of the candidate who is elected for the electoral district.